Nuclear waste treatment and packaging

 Craig Ashton, Head of Waste Services

-We can’t treat waste without the right packages.
-We need to safely move and transport the waste for treatment or disposal and we need the right packages to do that.
+As nuclear waste requires careful handling, we can’t treat waste without the right packages.
+We need to safely move and transport the waste for treatment or disposal, and we need the right nuclear waste packaging to do that.

 We are working to standardise the packaging for radioactive waste, establishing a standard catalogue of packages for all of the different waste types.